Airstrikes pummel Taliban in south; insurgents gain in north | Law-Order

 Residents in Lashkar Gah reported heavy bombing near the government radio and television station, which is under Taliban control.
 Several wedding halls and a guesthouse of the provincial governor's are all located near the radio and television station.

-In recent months, the group has gained control of dozens of districts across several provinces in the north.
+In the west, Taliban attacked seven different parts of Herat city but were defeated, said Jelani Farhad, a spokesman for the provincial governor.

+Farhad said that three Afghan security personnel were killed and four others wounded in the firefights, while dozens of Taliban fighters were also killed in the battles on Wednesday night.

-The Taliban onslaught seems to have intensified with the start of the final withdrawal of US and NATO troops in late April.
+Dr. Arif Jalali of Herat Hospital said that one civilian was killed and 12 more were wounded in fighting in Heart city over the past 24 hours.
+The Taliban onslaught seems to have intensified with the start of the final withdrawal of U.S. and NATO troops in late April.
 As attacks intensify, Afghan security forces and government troops have retaliated with increasing air strikes, aided by the United States.
 This has raised growing concerns about civilian casualties across the country.
-"We can tell you that we are deeply concerned about the safety and protection of people in Lashkar Gah, in the south, where tens of thousands of people could be trapped by fighting," Stephane Dujarric, the United Nations spokesman said on Wednesday.
+“We can tell you that we are deeply concerned about the safety and protection of people in Lashkar Gah, in the south, where tens of thousands of people could be trapped by fighting,” Stephane Dujarric, the United Nations spokesman said on Wednesday.

 “We, along with our humanitarian partners in Afghanistan, are assessing needs and responding in the south, as access allows,” he said.